B3rndK/C64Neo6502/README.md

 <ul>
   <li>simons_basic.hxx</li>
 </ul><br>
+In case you have licensed Simon's Basic, you can enable this module within the `CMakeLists.txt`.
+It is switched off by default.
 In order to boot Simon's Basic, you have to enter `POKE 32776,48` and then restart the C-64 by typing `SYS 64738`.
 You will be presented the welcome screen.
 Here you can type `OLD` to recover the basic program.
 Then enter `LIST` to edit it or `RUN` to start it.

 ### Monitor
 I included a small machine code monitor at $c000 (`SYS 49152`).
+You can enable this module within the `CMakeLists.txt`.
+It is switched off by default.

 ## Sound
 There is no sound yet.